Code-Screen/Code-Screen.github.io/docs/integrating-smartrecruiters-with-codescreen.md

 The `CodeScreen` integration with `SmartRecruiters` allows you to do the following:

-* Select which CodeScreen test is required for each role you have on SmartRecruiters.
+* Select which CodeScreen assessment is required for each role you have on SmartRecruiters.
-* Invite candidates to take CodeScreen tests directly from the SmartRecruiters platform as candidates enter the assessment stage.
+* Invite candidates to take CodeScreen assessments directly from the SmartRecruiters platform as candidates enter the assessment stage.
 * Status updates from invitation to completion.
-* Have candidate CodeScreen test reports automatically attach to their SmartRecruiters candidate profile and their scores displayed.
+* Have candidate CodeScreen assessment reports automatically attach to their SmartRecruiters candidate profile and their scores displayed.

 The integration is quick and straightforward.
 It works as follows:

 ### 1. Enable the SmartRecruiters/CodeScreen Integration
 To do this, first, let your contact at SmartRecruiters know that you would like to integrate with CodeScreen. <br> They will then send us your SmartRecruiters customer ID, which we will add to your CodeScreen account, and we will notify you that the integration has been enabled.

-### 2. Send CodeScreen test to a candidate
+### 2. Send CodeScreen assessment to a candidate
 Once the SmartRecruiters <> CodeScreen integration is enabled for your organization, you will be able to start sending CodeScreen assessments to candidates via the SmartRecruiters platform.

-To do this for an existing candidate, navigate to the candidate, and click `Browse` beside `Skills Tests` in the `Assessments` section in the bottom right of the screen.
+To do this for an existing candidate, navigate to the candidate, and click `Browse` beside `Skills assessments` in the `Assessments` section in the bottom right of the screen.

 <figure>
   <figcaption style="font-style: italic;"></figcaption>